The Legend of Kyrandia

 The Legend of Kyrandia: Book One is a point-and-click adventure game developed by Westwood Studios and published by Virgin Games in August 1992.
 It was originally released for MS-DOS, then ported to Amiga, FM Towns, Mac, and PC-98.
 It is the first in the Legend of Kyrandia series, and focuses on players taking on the role of a young prince who must put an end to the tyrannical chaos of an evil court jester.

-The game was a commercial success at launch, with critics praising it for its lush artwork and stereotyped fantasy writing.
-There are two sequels: The Legend of Kyrandia: Hand of Fate (1993) and The Legend of Kyrandia: Malcolm's Revenge (1994).
+The game proved a commercial success and was praised for many of its elements.
+Its success spawned two sequels: The Legend of Kyrandia: Hand of Fate in 1993; and The Legend of Kyrandia: Malcolm's Revenge in 1994.

 Gameplay

 Players assume the role of Brandon, a young man who happens to be a prince, whose focus is to put an end to an evil threat.
 The story involves visiting locations, solving puzzles, and talking to people.
 Players can click on anything to examine and interact with objects and people.
 Objects can be taken and carried in an inventory—a maximum of ten items can be stored, with the option to drop items in a location for later collection.
 Locations are viewed in a fixed-isometric viewpoint.
 The mouse cursor changes around the edges of the main display to indicate if there is an exit available there.

 Solving puzzles requires either the right object or a special power.
 During the game, Brandon acquires an amulet which, upon being empowered, grants him magical abilities to overcome obstacles.
 The game features various hazardous obstacles and moments that, if handled poorly, can incur an automatic game over; when this happens, players must either start a new game or reload from the last save they made.